1ssb/mangroves/README.md

 # Mangrove

-### Phase 1: Create a data structure that can input multiple keys of several types which must have the same cardinality.
+### Phase 1: Create a data structure that can input multiple keys of several types which must have the same cardinality to bundle.
 (Complete)

 ## Mangrove - A Custom Data Structure